AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 Otherwise, if you need more advanced concurrency, Glimmer includes the [concurrent-ruby gem](https://rubygems.org/gems/concurrent-ruby), which supports many helpful concurrency techniques such as [Thread Pools](http://ruby-concurrency.github.io/concurrent-ruby/master/file.thread_pools.html) (used in the [Mandelbrot Fractal](GLIMMER_SAMPLES.md#mandelbrot-fractal) sample).

+One thing Glimmer DSL for SWT innovates over plain old SWT is not requiring developers to explicitly use `Display.syncExec` from threads other than the GUI threads.
+Glimmer automatically detects if you're running in a different thread and uses `Display.syncExec` automatically using its own enhanced `auto_exec`

+In any case, Glimmer still allows developers to manually use `sync_exec`, `async_exec`, `timer_exec`, and `auto_exec` when needed.
+M

 ##### async_exec

 `async_exec {}` is a Glimmer DSL keyword in addition to being a method on `display`.
 It accepts a block and when invoked, adds the block to the end of a queue of GUI events scheduled to run on the SWT event loop, executing asynchronously.